 As an Indigenous artist, in addition to creating work that speaks to my culture, experiences and thoughts, it is also my goal to break artistic stereotypes and commercial restrictions that force Indigenous artists to create work that is bound by outside "expectations".
 For example, not being considered "Indigenous art" because the work created is not "Woodland Style" or "West Coast Style".
 Indigenous artists must be allowed to explore other forms of expressing their culture and their "Indigenous-ness" beyond the restrictions of imposed stereotypes.
 In this way an Indigenous artist that breaks these stereotypes may find it possible to make a living from their art without compromising their artistic integrity by submitting to an artistic "reservation" that forces them to only work within colonial, commercial and ideological artistic frameworks.

-Deron Ahsén:nase Douglas is a Kanien’kehá:ka artist, author, teacher and Urban NDN with roots in the Kahnawà:ke Mohawk Territory.
+Ahsén:nase D. Douglas is a Kanien’kehá:ka painter, author, teacher and Urban NDN with roots in the Kahnawà:ke Mohawk Territory.

-Working with oils on canvas (although he has dabbled in stone and wood carving, clay, photography, water color, acrylic and print-making), he now creates unique fine art inspired by his Kanien’kehá:ka culture and the culture of other First Nations people.
+Working with oils on canvas he creates unique paintings inspired by his Kanien’kehá:ka culture and the culture of other First Nations people.

-The artist is currently working on a number of large scale paintings for two solo shows in 2019 that examines Native North American/First Nations/Indigenous identity, culture and perspectives through portaiture and characterizations.
-His paintings can be found within private collections across Canada and the United States, as well as Australia.
+The artist’s work currently explores Indigenous identity, culture and perspectives through portraiture and characterizations.
+His paintings can be found within private and public collections across Canada and the United States, as well as Australia.

-He is self-taught with formal training in art history and visual design, photography, computer science, social science, education and is a member of the Ontario College of Teachers.
+He is self-taught with formal training in art history and visual design, photography, computer science, social science and education.
 As an Indigenous Artist in Residence for the YRDSB he has been given the opportunity to share his art, culture and stories to a variety of students.